 3. API development

 That is not the case with mobile apps though.
 They don’t form a closed system with the database.
-To exchange data with the database in case of an app, the exchange takes place in via a bridge called API, an acronym for Application Programming Interface.
+To exchange data with the database in the case of an app, the exchange takes place via a bridge called API, an acronym for Application Programming Interface

 So to create an app from the same database as the ecommerce website, API developers have to develop a number of APIs.
 Although a number of APIs were available from the publisher’s website, developers often have to create a lot many from the reference design.